This condition is a reaction to an untreated streptococcal throat infection.

 If heart inflammation is severe, corticosteroids such as prednisone are recommended in addition to aspirin and may be given by vein (intravenously) or by mouth to further reduce inflammation.

 Children should limit their activities if they have joint pain, chorea, or heart failure.
 Children who do not have inflammation of the heart do not need to limit their activities after the illness subsides.
-Prolonged bed rest is not helpful, and parents should talk about it with their child's doctor.
+Prolonged bed rest is not helpful.

 The best way to prevent rheumatic fever is with prompt and complete antibiotic treatment of any streptococcal throat infection.